aquaticus/nexus433/README.md

 ### Port number and GPIO chip name

 Pin numbers are assigned by block GPIO device driver.
-To see available lines you can use `gpioinfo` utility from libgpiod library.
+To see available lines you can use `gpioinfo` utility from the libgpiod library.

 #### Raspberry Pi

 Only one GPIO device is available `/dev/gpiochip0`.
-Pin numbers are the same as GPIO line number, for example physical pin 11 is `GPIO17`.
+Pin numbers are the same as GPIO line number, for example, physical pin 11 is `GPIO17`.
 Pin number for that line is `17`.

 #### Orange Pi